keyle/json-anything/README.md

 json-anything
 ----------------

-PHP proxy that converts webpages to json objects, filtered by jquery-like selectors.
+PHP proxy that converts webpages to json objects, filtered by jquery-like selectors (Built on top of PHPQuery).

 Takes parameters from GET or POST.